laixn/RingNet/README.md

 # RingNet: an interactive platform for multi-modal data visualization in networks

-RingNet is an R package for building *per-community or per-group node/edge* maps from an interaction network and one or more multi-omics matrices (`expression` / `methylation` / `SNV` / `CNV`).
-The package exports results as a `JSON` file that can be further customized and visualized using JavaScript.
+RingNet is a tool for visualizing multi-modal data in networks.
+It supports creating networks with one or more multiple data sets.
+The R package export a `JSON` file that can be further customized and visualized using the JavaScript frontend at https://fip-128-214-252-149.kaj.poutavm.fi/cmt_figures/.

-The web version of RingNet is accessible at https://fip-128-214-252-149.kaj.poutavm.fi/cmt_figures/.
-If you have any suggestions for improving RingNet, please feel free to contact us or report it in the repository.
+If you have any suggestions for improving RingNet, please feel free to contact us or report it in the issues.

 ## Overview
 The core function is ringnet(), which: